13 Creepy & Kooky Facts About ‘The Addams Family’

 Everett Collection

-In the ’90s Addams Family films, Anjelica Huston was cast as Morticia.
+In the ’90s Addams Family films, Anjelica Huston played Morticia.
 She lobbied for the role but expected it to go to Cher instead.
-However, when she was cast she found that it wasn’t easy.
+However, after she was cast, she found that daily life as Morticia wasn’t easy.
 In her autobiography, she opens up about filming and said it was long and difficult, especially with the makeup effects she had to wear to make her eyes slant upwards.

 He also made a music video for the theme song featuring the family.
 Do you remember it?